peterhinch/micropython-epaper/README.md

 to cut this cable in half and wire one half of it (each half is identical) as follows.
 I fitted the Pyboard with socket headers and wired the display cable to a 14 way pin header, enabling it to be plugged in to either side of the Pyboard (the two sides are symmetrical).
-I have labelled them L and R indicating the left and right sides of the board as seen with the USB connector at the top.
+I have labelled them L and R indicating the left and right sides of the board as seen from the component side with the USB connector at the top.

 | display | signal     |  L  |  R  | Python name   |
 |:-------:|:----------:|:---:|:---:|:-------------:|